rttrif/TrifonovRS.Deep_Learning_Portfolio.github.io/Project 36: Forecasting energy consumption for train traction/README.md

-## PROJECT 36: Forecasting energy consumption for train traction
+## PROJECT 36: Forecasting energy consumption for train traction (univariate time series)

 > ### TASK: To study various modern approaches and models to forecasting power consumption for train traction